 Human language processes are examined, with explorations into its social, biological, and cognitive components.
 This course may be repeated for credit with a change in content.

-Prerequisite: COMM 251 (or equivalent) and COMM 255.
+Prerequisite: COMM 251 or COMM 251W (or equivalent) and COMM 255 or COMM 255W.

 Offered: As needed.